pawelgrzybek/pawelgrzybek.com/content/posts/2024-09-30-top-picks-2024-september/index.md

 ## [Launch of Social Web Foundation](https://socialwebfoundation.org/2024/09/24/launch/)

 I disappeared from Facebook and Instagram ages ago.
 I kept my Twitter (X) account for some reason, but every time I visit this page, I struggle to believe my eyes at this shitshow that is happening there.
 Luckily, there is a future for social media platforms that are based on open standards.
-The Social Web Foundation is here to educate about the new open standards, popularise them amongst the general public, and improve apps and protocols involved.
+The Social Web Foundation is here to educate about the new open standards, popularise them amongst the general public, and improve the apps and protocols involved.

 > Leaders of the open social networking movement have formed the Social Web Foundation, a non-profit organization dedicated to making connections between social platforms with the open standard protocol ActivityPub.